UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 6: Does BleedingEdge-AVX512 work with MIDI devices?
 >
 >Answer 6: Yes, It's Wine.
 If the software runs.
 Most USB MIDI devices will work as if it was native windows, Other device types haven't been tested.
 System & software may require additional tuning to get everything working flawlessly.
-Software that requires online activation through a browser is being worked out, But is not a priority.
+MIDI Devices containing software activation codes & software that requires online activation through a browser is being worked out, But is not a priority.

 # Universal Variables: